NOAA-OWP/ras2fim/README.md

 * [Anaconda](https://www.anaconda.com/products/individual) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) for Windows
 * National datasets - from AWS - See "Prior to Running the Code" section
 * Runs on a Windows OS only - Tested on Windows 10
+* Tested on HEC-RAS 6.0 and default pathing is also set against v6.0.

 ## Installation